stivale/stivale/STIVALE2.md

 in the `elf64` or `elf32` format and have a `.stivale2hdr` section (described below).
 Other executable formats are not supported.

-stivale2 will recognise whether the ELF file is 32-bit or 64-bit and load the kernel into the appropriate CPU mode.
+stivale2 will recognise whether the ELF file is 32-bit or 64-bit and put the CPU into the appropriate mode before loading the kernel.

 stivale2 natively supports (only for 64-bit kernels) and encourages higher half kernels.
-The kernel can load itself at `0xffffffff80000000` or higher (as defined in the linker script) and the bootloader will take care of everything, no AT linker script directives needed.
+The kernel can load itself at `0xffffffff80000000 + phys_base` (as defined in the linker script) and the bootloader will take care of everything else, no AT linker script directives needed.

+`phys_base` represents the actual physical base address of the kernel.
+E.g.: having `. = 0xffffffff80000000 + 2M;` will load the kernel at physical address
+2MiB, and at virtual address `0xffffffff80200000`.

+For relocatable kernels, the bootloader may change the load addresses of the sections, especially if KASLR is enabled in the bootloader's configuration.

 If the kernel loads itself in the lower half, the bootloader will not perform the higher half relocation.

-*Note: In order to maintain compatibility with Limine and other stivale2-compliant* *bootloaders it is strongly advised never to load the kernel or any of its* *sections below the 1 MiB physical memory mark.
-This may work with some stivale2* *loaders, but it WILL NOT work with Limine and it's explicitly discouraged.*
+In order to maintain compatibility with Limine and other stivale2-compliant bootloaders it is strongly advised never to load the kernel or any of its sections below the 1 MiB physical memory mark.
+This may work with some stivale2 loaders, but it WILL NOT work with Limine and it's explicitly discouraged.
+2MiB or higher is the recommended physical base address for maximum compatibility.

+Pointers that can be virtual addresses instead of physical addresses for 64-bit higher half stivale2 kernels are gonna be marked with a *.

 ## Kernel entry machine state